espadrine/sc/camp/Readme.md

 The `literal` object contains all objects that are given to the template, and the params are what is given to the macro between pipe characters `|`.

-You may, just as with `Camp.add` actions, give `Camp.handle` a third parameter, a function, to serve as a callback for the event that will trigger that function (and will send the templated document back to the client).
+You may, just as with `Camp.addDiffer` actions, give `Camp.handle` a third parameter, a function, to serve as a callback for the event that will trigger that function (and will send the templated document back to the client).
+Since we cannot use the action name as an event name (there are no action), we use the name of the function given as a third parameter.

 ## Fall through